jesopo/blog/_posts/2024-02-27-i-cant-feel.markdown

 happens to the people of Palestine, but also a question about how we live with ourselves elsewhere in the world.
 The global power structures of today lay dilapidated and exposed on the floor.
 My soul and your soul now have a rot deep inside them.
-There is stain on any principles we ever claimed to have that declares them to have been lies.
+There is a stain on any principles we ever claimed to have that declares them to have been lies.
 I hope for your sake that you have a way to find a comfort in repentence for what we have let happen, because I do not.